 5. Use what you have!
 You know what works withyourlearners, so now it’s time to think about how a typical face-to-face lesson can be delivered online.Here are a few suggestions to get you started:

 - Maybe you’ve normally had a student read a text to you and then you verbally pose questions to check comprehension.
 What if, instead, you had the learner record themselves reading to you and then summarizing the story?
 Try this using tech tools like Screencastify, Loom, Seesaw or Anchor!

 - You also have students that may have already been using online learning or web-based programs to build skills right in your physical classroom.
 Share the log in information with parents (or students depending on level of functioning and/or age).
 Build this into their daily schedule.

 - Consider assigning life skills tasks that can be done from home!
 Cooking, laundry, even organizing their bedroom can be an assignment.
 Be sure to provide scaffolds like a task analysis or checklist, though.

 I hope these ideas serve as a spark as you brainstorm and consider the changes to programming you must make for learners with disabilities.

-Please remember: colleagues, parents, community members, Learners Edge and many other individuals and organizations are here to support you as you continue to provide quality services to our students.
+Please remember: colleagues, parents, community members, Teaching Channel, and many other individuals and organizations are here to support you as you continue to provide quality services to our students.